comet-toolkit/comet_website/content/user-guide/examples/index.md

 An example showcasing the capabilitites of the [punpy]({{< relref "/tools/punpy" >}}) package can be found [here](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/punpy_standalone_example_overview.ipynb).

-This jupyther notebook covers the following concepts:
+This jupyter notebook covers the following concepts:

   1. **Calibration** of L0 data to L1
   2. Propagation of various types of uncertainties: